 It is quite common for people who have heart disease to show normal results on heart tests performed under resting, relaxed conditions.
 However, these results can become abnormal when the heart is made to work harder.
 This is the basis for stress tests.

 The Exercise Tolerance test (Stress test) checks your heart while you walk and run on a treadmill.

-The test takes about 30 minutes and is carried out by one cardiac physiologist and a doctor.
+The test takes about 30 minutes and is carried out by one cardiac male or female physiologist and a doctor.

 Why do I need a Treadmill Stress Test?

 The Treadmill stress test helps your cardiologist learn more about your heart during exercise.